crimx/observable-hooks/docs/api/README.md

 :::

 ::: danger CAUTION
-Due to hooks policies you can either offer or omit the dependencies array but do not change to one another during Component's life cycle.
+Due to hooks policy you can either offer or omit the dependencies array but do not change to one another during Component's life cycle.
 The length of the dependencies array must also be fixed.
 :::

 **Type parameters:**